This focus on the individual shapes the way in which we carry out our work every day.

-Together, we learn to see one another, recognize each other’s gifts and dreams, and ideally move to increasing a sense of solidarity.
-Our goal is to help employees come together to identity a common vision and purpose that serves the needs of everyone, but with a particular lens on the most vulnerable.
+Together, we learn to see one another, recognize each other’s gifts and dreams, and move towards an increasing sense of solidarity.
+Our goal is to help employees come together to identity a common purpose that serves the needs of everyone, but with a particular lens on the most vulnerable.

-As such, our employees are not just beneficiaries of programs to serve them, but key leaders maximizing the company’s ability to serve.
+As such, our employees are not just beneficiaries of programs, but are key leaders maximizing the company’s ability to serve the greater good.
 This capacity raising is at the core of our mission to “bear fruit that will last.”

 Through our actions, are those served healthier, freer, wiser, more autonomous, and more likely to serve others?
 How do we know if we don’t know them?
 Employees and managers trained in servant leadership improve their knowledge of self and others while increasing their understanding of how to better serve.
 Learn more about Servant Leadership development at the Center for Sharing.